mishakessler/unix-environment/README.md

 ## OVERVIEW

-This guide covers the core technologies your computer will need for a **powerful** software engineering and web dev environment.
+This guide covers the core technologies your computer will need for a software engineering and web dev environment.
 Briefly let's overview all of the installations:

 - Your Terminal Toolbox ([Command Line Tools]);
 - Your Primary Package Manager ([Homebrew]);